Jorge-Mario-18/Bundesliga/README.md

 I also presented the averages of each team in terms of possessions vs goals scored.

-It's important to recognize that Bayern Munich as a whole is an outlier comapred to the rest of the Bundesliga as they have a huge financial advantage and winners of the last 10 Bundesliga seasons.
+It's important to recognize that Bayern Munich as a whole is an outlier comapred to the rest of the Bundesliga as they have a huge financial advantage and are the winners of the last 10 Bundesliga seasons.
 I did want to included them as a comparison to the rest of the teams in the league.

 I provided all of the cvs files for the four teams courtsey of SportsReference.com.
 The first part of the project is the python script